 This piece was written by Lorraine Wilde who has had at least two dog and cat companions in her home for the past 35 years including some kitties with special needs.
 She’s raised several puppies throughout that time.

-When researching these brands, Lorraine evaluated the type and quality of each product, customer and expert reviews, the company’s research and development, and their business ethics.
+When researching these brands, Wilde evaluated the type and quality of each product, customer and expert reviews, the company’s research and development, and their business ethics.

 Wilde also holds a Bachelor’s degree in Biology and a Master’s degree in environmental science.
 She is a firm believer that consumers can make healthy, informed and environmentally conscious choices to protect their pets and our planet.